Phantom-Fan/EntitySearch/README.md

 * Description

-	* Given a list of query keywords, generate sentences that contains given keyword.
+	* Given a list of query keywords, generate sentences that contain given keyword pair.

 * Example:

 		from textblob import TextBlob
 		from web_helper import WebHelper
 		from google_item_parser import GoogleItemParser